DL 264

 The truth of the matter is that Facebook throttles traffic and amplifies some voices while silencing others.
 The algorithms that manipulate human behaviors are largely unintelligible for regular users.

-But…at least Zuckerberg indicated this week that the social network would update the algorithm to ban Holocaust denial statements.
-So…there’s that. ¯(ツ)
+Read more in this thread from Clara Jeffery.
+But at least Zuckerberg indicated this week that the social network would update the algorithm to ban Holocaust denial statements.
+So—there's that.

 We've talked quite a bit about the misinformation war underway around the globe.
 This has kicked into high gear as we inch closer to the 2020 US Elections.

 Doug Belshaw breaks down the problems as Twitter seeks to deal with disinformation on their network.
-As Belshaw notes…these networks are an existential threat to the US election.
+As Belshaw notes—these networks are an existential threat to the US election.

 Students are hungry for what English teacher Dave Stuart calls moments of genuine connection, small instances when teachers connect individually with a student.